Dr Reddy's Q2 net profit jumps 30 pc to Rs 992 cr | Business

 - India

-Drug major Dr Reddy's Laboratories on Friday reported a 30 per cent jump in its consolidated net profit to Rs 992 crore for the quarter ended September 30, 2021, on account of robust sales in all markets.
+Drug major Dr Reddy's Laboratories on Friday reported a 30 per cent jump in its consolidated net profit to Rs 992 crore for the quarter ended September 30, 2021, on account of other income and robust sales in all markets.

-The company had posted a net profit of Rs 762.3 crore for the corresponding period of the previous financial year, Dr Reddy's Laboratories said in a regulatory filing.
+The company had posted a net profit of Rs 762.3 crore for the corresponding period of the previous financial year, Dr Reddy's Laboratories said in a press release.

 Its consolidated revenue during July-September 2021 stood at Rs 5,763.2 crore.
 It was Rs 4,896.7 crore in the year-ago period, it added.